ds248a/lib/README.md

 ### Bytes
-Generating a random set of characters of the Latin alphabet
+Generating a random set of characters of the latin alphabet
 ```go
 func Rand(dst []byte) []byte
 ```